TeYuanLiu/teyuanliu.github.io/content/blog/go.md

         return sb.String()
     }
     ```
-    -   Go creates a string builder, growing its internal byte slice to the predefined length, writing from the string slice to it with for loop, and uses `unsafe` to return its internal byte slice.
+    -   Go creates a string builder, growing its internal byte slice to the predefined length, writing from the string slice to it with a for loop, and uses `unsafe` to return its internal byte slice.
     -   New heap allocation per function call is the string builder struct which includes its internal byte slice.
--   Byte buffer sync pool (good heap allocation)
-    ```go
-    var bufferPool = sync.Pool{
-        New: func() any {return &bytes.Buffer{}},
-    }

-    func concatenateStrings(strs []string) string {
-        buffer := bufferPool.Get().(*bytes.Buffer)
-        buffer.Reset()
-        defer bufferPool.Put(buffer)
-        for _, s := range strs {
-            buffer.WriteString(s)
-        }
-        return buffer.String()
-    }
-    ```
-    -   Go creates a byte buffer sync pool, getting a buffer from the pool, writing the strings to the buffer in a for loop, and copy from the buffer to a final string.
-    -   New heap allocation per function call is the final string.
-The byte buffer sync pool cost on heap is amortized among function calls.

 ### Heap